asharahmed/asharahmed/README.md

   </p>
 </p>

-- 🔭 I’m a cyber security advisor and public servant with expertise in information security, accessibility, and compliance.
+- 🔭 Cyber security advisor and public servant with expertise in information security, accessibility, and compliance.
-- 💬 Ask me about cybersecurity, cloud security, or implementing zero-trust principles.
+- 💬 Ask me about cyber security, or implementing zero-trust principles.
 - 📫 How to reach me: [email me](mailto:ashar@dal.ca).

 <br />